Coolangatta: Sport

 The Coolangatta & Tweed Heads Golf Club is at Soorley Street in Tweed Heads South.

 Events

 Coolangatta hosts a number of sporting events: The Coolangatta Gold (surf life saving), Quiksilver Pro Gold Coast (surfing), Roxy Pro Gold Coast (surfing), and Beach Cricket Tri-Nations series (beach cricket).

 Each June, Coolangatta hosts the Cooly Rocks On Festival, a two-week 1950s and 1960s nostalgia festival with free entertainment and attractions, including hot rods, restored cars and revival bands playing music of the era.

+Billy cart races have been organised on Boundary Street in Coolangatta, with the most recent occurrences of these organised in association with the Cooly Rocks On Festival.

 Attractions

 The beaches are major attractions of Coolangatta.
 Popular lookouts and viewpoints include: